rahrang/tmdb-app/README.md

 To run locally, assuming you are in the `tmdb-app` directory:

-In one terminal window, run the server:
+In one terminal window, run the server.

 ```bash
   yarn start
 ```

-In another terminal window, run the client:
+In another terminal window, run the client.

 ```bash
   cd client